wp-plugins/football-pool/readme.txt

 Default language is now English.
 Change de `WPLANG` constant if you want to use another language.
 If you're upgrading from a version prior to v1.3 you get a warning that the column `max_answers` already exists.
 That's fine, the plugin will work and you won't get the warning again.

 = 1.4.5 =
 Highcharts API was removed from the plugin.
-See FAQ or the <a href="http://wordpressfootballpool.wordpress.com/">plugin's website</a> for details.
+See the <a href="http://wordpress.org/extend/plugins/football-pool/faq/">FAQ</a> or the <a href="http://wordpressfootballpool.wordpress.com/">plugin's website</a> for details.

 == Changelog ==